crate/cratedb-guide/docs/integrate/prometheus/index.md

 The [Prometheus remote endpoints and storage] subsystem, based on its [remote write] and [remote read] features, allows to transparently send and receive metric samples.
-It is primarily intended for long term storage.
+It is primarily intended for long-term storage.

 This is where CrateDB comes into place: The [CrateDB Prometheus